 The company is excited to be able to offer employees the opportunity to earn a nationally recognized credential and, this way, help their people to gain skills, advance their careers, and improve their lives.

 KFC’s initiative is called “Rise with GEDWorks.”
 The program supports employees in earning a high school credential through a rather comprehensive online preparation and testing program that includes a personal GED Advisor.

 The company’s employees across the US can also benefit from the KFC Foundation’s REACH Educational Grant Program, which provides college tuition assistance to selected winners.
 This way, they will be able to further their education at the trade/vocational school, college, or graduate school of their choice.

 Walmart – ‘Live Better U’

 The GEDWorks program is entirely funded by employers, and the only investment required from students is their time and energy to get all set to take the GED exam successfully.
-Walmart now has the ‘Live Better U’ program that allows Walmart associates to gain their high school or GED diploma for free and even go back to college for just $1-a-day.
+Walmart now has the ‘Live Better U’ program that allows Walmart associates to gain their high school or GED diploma for free and even go back to college for free as well.